vendasta/setup-new-computer-script/README.md

   https://github.com/thoughtbot/laptop

-## Tips for Testing in Virtual Machines
+## Testing in Virtual Machines

+I recomend testing your script on a fresh Mac VM to make sure your changes will work properly.
+Installing on a clean Mac install will let you find problems you may not see if you run the script repeatidly on your own computer.

-- Intel - Install Intel Mac OS VMs with Virtualbox https://github.com/myspaghetti/macos-virtualbox
+- Testing in Intel Macs - Install Intel Mac OS VMs with Virtualbox \
+  https://github.com/myspaghetti/macos-virtualbox
-- M1/M2 - Install UTM to run Mac OS VMs using Apple's Virtualization.framework
+- Testing on M1/M2 Macs - Install UTM to run Mac OS VMs using Apple's Virtualization.framework \
   https://mac.getutm.app/